VRConservation/geosp/chapters/05_python.md

     "type": "Polygon"
 }

-# Convert the geojson coordinates to ee.Geomtry and map
+# Convert the geojson coordinates to ee.Geometry and map
 bbox = ee.Geometry(capecod)
 m.addLayer(bbox, {}, 'Cape Cod')
 m
 ```
-It's lengthy but gets you any polygon on the globe with any number of points.
+It's lengthy but gets you any polygon on the globe with many points.

 ## Leafmap
 A related Python package worth exploring is [Leafmap](https://leafmap.org/), also developed by Quisheng Wu.
 Like Geemap, the site has extensive documentation and tutorials.
 I highly recommend attending one of the workshops, which will guide you through installation, examples, and many use cases.

-The tutorials and workshops are supported by notebooks and videos to thoroughly walk you through this fantastic software package.
+The tutorials and workshops are supported by notebooks and videos to walk you through this excellent software package.
 Click on the links provided to run the code in Binder or Colab.
 If you wanted to run a workshop in VS Code:

 1. Click workshops in leafmap.org
 2. Select the workshop
 3. Select GitHub in the upper right, select examples, then notebooks
 4. Click on the notebook you want (*.ipynb)
-5. Below history in the upper right of your browser, click on the download raw file button, save it, then click to open it in VS Code.
+5. Below history in the upper right of your browser, click on the download raw file button, save the file, and then click to open it in VS Code.
 6. Alternatively, go straight to the workshop notebooks, such as the [FOSS4G Workshop](https://github.com/opengeos/leafmap/blob/master/examples/workshops/FOSS4G_2021.ipynb).

 Before running the code cells, ensure Leafmap is installed in your environment.
 For a quick starter guide on how to do this, see the Miniconda/Anaconda section of the FOSS4G workshop.